Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Field-induced superconducting orders and pair breaking

-However, regardless of whether a proposed spin-singlet state in the high-field regime has $B_{2u+}$ or some other symmetry, one has to explain how this state (mostly) avoids Pauli limiting.
-Moreover, not only is it unclear how a spin-singlet state can avoid Pauli limiting, the upper critical field is also inconsistent with the expectations based on the Knight-shift data.
+It is unclear how any pseudospin-singlet state in the high-field regime could (mostly) avoid Pauli limiting.
+Moreover, the upper critical field is also inconsistent with the expectations based on the Knight-shift data.
 The Pauli-limiting field estimated from the $\mathrm{As}(1)$ Knight shift at $4.5\,\mathrm{T}$ is $4.8\,\mathrm{T}$ \cite{ogata_parity_2023}, much smaller than the actual upper critical field of about $14\,\mathrm{T}$.
 Ogata \textit{et al.}\ \cite{ogata_parity_2023} invoke a spatially modulated superconducting state in order to resolve the problem.
-We instead suggest that the high-field phase might still contain a sizable spin-singlet contribution at $B_z = 4.5\,\mathrm{T}$, explaining the temperature-dependent Knight shift, and that this contribution dies out for increasing field, leaving only the spin-triplet contribution, which is unaffected by Pauli limiting, explaining the high upper critical field.
-It is still nontrivial to understand sizable spin-singlet pairing at $4.5\,\mathrm{T}$ but this scenario does not require significant spin-singlet pairing up to $14\,\mathrm{T}$, which Ogata \textit{et al.}\ \cite{ogata_parity_2023} have to assume.
-It remains to be seen whether this explanation can work quantitatively under realistic assumptions.
+In our scenario, the temperature-dependent Knight shift at $B_z = 4.5\,\mathrm{T}$ is naturally attributed to the coexistence of multiple superconducting OPs: there is still a sizable pseudospin-singlet contribution.
+In addition, the $\mathbf{d}$ vectors describing the pseudospin-triplet OPs do have a small \textit{z}-component.
+The singlet contribution dies out for increasing field, leaving only pseudospin-triplet pairing, which explains the high upper critical field.